vNerdyNate/Holodeck-HashiCorp/README.md

 Now change directory into that cloned repository.

-### Currently you will need to create a VM folder called, "Templates", a resource group called, "IaC", and enable DHCP for the nsx segment "xregion-seg01.
-More will come on these changes." ###
+## Currently you will need to create a VM folder called, "Templates", a resource group called, "IaC", and enable DHCP for the nsx segment "xregion-seg01.
+More will come on these changes." ##

+### Packer ###

 Change directory into the packer folder